jcarballo1/Cloudflare_Internship_Application/README.md

 Thank you for this opportunity!
 This project is deployed at: https://jcarballo.fullstackapplication.workers.dev/
+NOTE: the project name is different from teh prefix of the url!!!

 (I don't own a domain so I had to skip the last extra credit part)